neeols/Gregorius-Drugworks/README.md

 # Gregorius Drugworks

-**Gregorius Drugworks** is a GregTech CEu addon introducing advanced psychoactive, neurochemical, and pharmacological systems designed for immersive progression and technical integration.
+**Gregorius Drugworks** is a GregTech Modern addon introducing advanced psychoactive, neurochemical, and pharmacological systems designed for immersive progression and technical integration.

 Built with a focus on modularity, balance, and Greg design philosophy, it expands the chemical and industrial landscape while remaining fully compatible with GregTech CEu environments.